reujab/silver/readme.md

 When `silver init` is run, it outputs shell code that sets your left prompt to run `silver lprompt` and right prompt to `silver rprompt`, which output the actual prompt.
 ## Getting started
-Since silver is not written in shell script, it should theoretically be compatible with any shell, but the three supported shells are Bash, Zsh, and fish.
+Since silver is not written in shell script, it should theoretically be compatible with any shell, but the supported shells are Powershell, Bash, Zsh, fish, Ion and Elvish.

 ### Icons
 To be able to use the custom icons (which are enabled by default), you must patch your font or install a pre-patched font from [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts).